Some Injured MN Vikings Return to Practice, Others Do Not

 The Minnesota Vikings finally have their first normal practice week of the season.
 Although they played on Sunday Night Football against the Atlanta Falcons, they have a traditional timeframe ahead of their contest against the Cincinnati Bengals.

-We know they are again walking wounded coming out of the latest contest.
+We know they are again walking wounded, coming out of the latest contest.
 J.J.
 McCarthy is out for a matter of weeks with his ankle injury.
-They also may not yet be ready to unveil Christian Darrisaw and Harrison Smith this week.
+Christian Darrisaw and Harrison Smith, who have yet to play this season, also come in with questionable designations this week.

-Wednesday’s practice provided some clarity on a couple of players and continues to bring questions on others.
+Wednesday’s practice provided some clarity on a couple of players, but there are still a ton of questions surrounding the status of others.

 Two starters return for Minnesota Vikings

 Head coach Kevin O’Connell said that left tackle Christian Darrisaw would be a “full” participant on Wednesday.
-That wound up being the case and is a positive development after he was held out of action on Sunday night.
+That wound up being the case, but we have heard that before.
 He was also joined by cornerback Jeff Okudah, who had been working through concussion protocol.

 It’s good to see both players back on the field and without restrictions.
-Unfortunately Andrew Van Ginkel, who suffered a concussion during the same Week 1 game that Okudah did, was still limited.
-He was joined in that designation by Harrison Smith.
-The safety has been working back from an illness that has now cost him nearly two months of action.
+Unfortunately, Andrew Van Ginkel — who suffered a concussion of his own during the same Week 1 game that Okudah did, was still limited at practice on Wednesday.
+Harrison Smith was also limited, as was Jonathan Greenard, Donovan Jackson and Theo Jackson.

 Related: Former Viking Expecting Baby with Rap Superstar